plaidpants/ANKH-VR/README.md

   sdcard\Android\data\com.SwivelChairGames.ANHK-VR\files\u4\AVATAR.EXE <- you should have this file at this directory location along with all the other files

-This project does not contain any copyrighted game assets or code or text or graphics or font or any other intellectual property related to Ultima 4 it relies completely on the files from the original game.
+This project does not contain any copyrighted game assets or code or text or graphics or fonts or any other intellectual property related to Ultima 4 it relies completely on the files from the original game.
 This project is not licensed by Orign Systems or Electronic Arts.